KrisD2004/ReadMe/301/class01/README.md

 1. A component is a modular and reusable piece of code that encapsulates a set of functionality and renders a part of the UI.
 2. Reusability, replaceable, not context specific, extensible, escapsulated, and independent are all characteristics of components
 3. The advantages of component based architecture are reusability, maintenance, collaboration, and consistency.

+Prop Questions
+1. Prop is short of properties
+2. In React, props (short for "properties") are used to pass data from a parent component to a child component.
+3. parent to child is the flow(top to bottom)

 ## Things i want to know more about